 Subtitles for the deaf and hard of hearing provides accessibility for HD disc media.
-Just as closed captions are beneficial to people who aren’t Deaf or hard of hearing, SDH subtitles make content more accessible to a wide range of people:
+Just as closed captions are beneficial to people who aren’t Deaf or hard of hearing, SDH subtitles make content more accessible to a wide range of people by:

 - Improving comprehension for ESL speakers

 - Helping viewers with attention deficits or cognitive differences focus on the video

-- They help viewers understand people with thick accents or speech impediments
+- Helping viewers understand people with thick accents or speech impediments

 - Improving the viewing experience in sound-sensitive environments

 It should be noted, however, that subtitles for the deaf and hard of hearing do not satisfy the FCC’s requirements for closed captioning of broadcast video.
 For this reason, in addition to the ever-changing technology, it seems reasonable to believe that SDH subtitles may become obsolete in the not-so-distant future.

 Watch our Quick Start to Captioning webinar to get a full picture of closed captioning 101: